939511498/Prozac/README.md

 ## 🌟 Upcoming Features
 - [x] Smooth aiming implemented.
 - [ ] GUI development in progress.
-- [ ] Premium version with exclusive features for supporters.
 - [ ] Triggerbot feature to be added.
 - [ ] Code optimization.